lambda-orm/lambdaorm/doc/wiki/queries/Query-Language.md

 	.page(1,3) // Pagination for countries, 3 records per page
 ```

-where the SQL equivalent of the expression is:
+where the SQL equivalent of the query is:

 ```sql
 -- Selecting countries based on region and limiting to 3 records